Specicount/Specicount/README.md

 is then manually fed back into a Microsoft Excel spreadsheet and exported into graphing programs to discover trends and publish to other participants within the project.

+While bespoke image storage systems such as using "Flickr" exist, the ANU has been instrumental in providing a web-based reference for the pollen and spores found in the Australasian ecosystem.
+The Australasian Pollen and Spore Atlas (APSA) is partially populated from large on-site collection housed at ANU, and gives researchers the chance to share knowledge without the hassle of travel.

+Although APSA exists, it has been unmoderated and has become unkept in the last 10 years.
+The ANU wishes to perform a re-launch of the website, encouraging greater use within and outside ANU.

 # <a name='project_description'></a> 3.
 Project Description

 The objective of the project is to digitise the data capture methods currently used to reduce the Clients' workload and increase productivity.
 This includes the ability to have a portable application that captures, sorts and organises the data to be exported to the graphing software used within the wider project community.
 Although the initial scope is purely for the prototype to be used in the Clients' research project, the vision of the Clients is to produce a polymorphic application that can be used in the wider research community for multiple data capture senarios, eliminating the need for paper-based methods in the forthcoming digital age.
+Furthermore, integration with the APSA database is to be discussed and a feasibility study is to be performed for future developers.

 # <a name='team'></a> 4.
 Team